dobarkod/django-restless/README.md

 [![Build Status](https://secure.travis-ci.org/dobarkod/django-restless.png?branch=master)](http://travis-ci.org/dobarkod/django-restless)

-Django Restless is a lightweight RESTful API framework for Django.

-As there are already plenty of REST API frameworks for Django (Tastypie, Django REST Framework, Piston), why another one?

-Restless helps you write APIs that loosely follow the RESTful paradigm, without *forcing* you to do so.
-While that's possible to do in other frameworks as well, it can be quite cumbersome.
-It's more like a set of useful tools than a set thing you must comply with.
+Django Restless is a lightweight set of tools for implementing JSON-based RESTful APIs in Django.
+It helps with writing APIs that loosely follow the RESTful paradigm, without forcing you to do so, and without imposing a full-blown REST framework.

 Restless provides only JSON support.
-If you need to support XML or other formats, you probably want to take a look at some of the other frameworks out there.
+If you need to support XML or other formats, you probably want to take a look at some of the other frameworks out there (we recommend Django REST framework).

-One of the main points of Restless is that it's lightweight, and reuses as much of functionality in Django as possible.
-For example, JSON serialization is using Django serializers, and input parsing and validation is done using standard Django forms.
-This means you don't have to learn a whole new API to use Restless.

-Here's a simple view implementing an API endpoint greeting the caller:
+Here is a simple view implementing an API endpoint greeting the caller:

     from restless.views import Endpoint